WEC-Sim/WEC-Sim/source/advanced_features.rst

 * **Fixed Body** - if the mass is unknown (or not important to the dynamics), the user may specify :code:`body(i).mass = 'fixed'` which will set the mass to 999 kg and moment of inertia to [999 999 999] kg-m^2.

-* **Import STL** - to read in the geometry (stl) into Matlab use the :code:`body(i).bodyGeo` method in the bodyClass.
+* **Import STL** - to read in the geometry (``*.stl``) into Matlab use the :code:`body(i).bodyGeo` method in the bodyClass.
 This method will import the mesh details (vertices, faces, normals, areas, centroids) into the :code:`body(i).bodyGeometry` property.
-This method is also used for non-linear hydrodynamics and ParaView visualization files.
+This method is also used for non-linear buoyancy and Froude-Krylov excitation and ParaView visualization files.
 Users can then visualize the geometry using the :code:`body(i).plotStl` method.

-Non-Linear Hydrodynamics
+Non-Linear Buoyancy and Froude-Krylov Excitation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 WEC-Sim has the option to include the non-linear hydrostatic restoring and Froude-Krylov forces when solving the system dynamics of WECs, accounting for the weakly nonlinear effect on the body hydrodynamics.
-To use non-linear hydrodynamics, the **simu.nlHydro** simulationClass variable must be defined in the WEC-Sim input file, for example:
+To use nonlinear buoyancy and Froude-Krylov excitation, the **simu.nlHydro** simulationClass variable must be defined in the WEC-Sim input file, for example:

 	:code:`simu.nlHydro = 2`